zachwalton/truebpm/README.md

 ## Adding Simfiles

 Simfiles live in the `simfiles/` directory, and the filenames are formatted as `<title> - <artist>`.
 To add a simfile, just run `./convert.py </path/to/simfile.sm>` and it will rename it for you.
 Drop it in the `simfiles/` directory and submit a PR.

+CI will test to make sure that the simfile is valid.
+If pull request verification fails, check the build logs.